manavo/CodeIgniter-ORM/README.md

 protected $_primary_key = 'id';
 ```

-property of the SmartModel to whatever you want (post_id, user_id, or whatever you want).
+property of the SmartModel to whatever you want (post_id, user_id, etc) in your new model.

 ### Examples